appvoid/carbono/README.md

 a micro-library with a simple api to build and train feed-forward neural networks, all in less than 1000 lines of code.
 Take a look at the [playground](https://huggingface.co/spaces/appvoid/carbono) and try training your first model.
 Also check some [examples](https://github.com/appvoid/carbono/blob/main/examples.md) to get familiar with it.
 Its straightforward [api](https://github.com/appvoid/carbono/blob/main/api.md) lets anyone to prototype with neural networks like never before.

+> using the pytorch version is strongly recommended when training, especially for larger networks, while the lightweight javascript version is better for simpler training, prototyping and inference for your apps.

 #### Quick Usage
 ```html
 <script src="carbono.js"></script>